tonygilkerson/things/proj01/README.md

     Compressed 3120 bytes to 2361...
     Wrote 3120 bytes (2361 compressed) at 0x00001000 in 0.3 seconds (effective 86.6 kbit/s)...
     Hash of data verified.

+    #
+    # Other useful command
+    #

+    # To monitor the serial port
+    picocom --baud 115200 /dev/cu.usbserial-D30DOR8N

+    # Flash the chip
+    esptool.py --chip=esp32 erase_flash
     ```

     > **IMPORTANT**: You must hold the `0` button down during the flashing process.
 This button is built into the board in the upper right near the `TX` pin.

-1. The above assume the circuit looks like the drawing below.
+1. The circuit is shown in the drawing below.
 Click the `RST` on the board to restart the program.

 ![](proj01.png)

 ## See it in action

 DEVTODO Add video link here

 ## References